(FIFA.com) Wednesday 30 May 2012

 Like any other major competition, it has plenty to offer.
 In fact, as a result of how far we went in South Africa, we insisted on arranging matches against teams with real pedigree on FIFA [international] dates, because that’s the key to continued progress.
 That’s why we’ve played against Germany, the Netherlands, Italy and Russia, and will play France after the Olympics.
 This edition [of the FIFA Confederations Cup] has generated a lot of expectation because of the quality of the competing teams.
 So, there’s no way it can be considered a distraction.

-Our goal is to reach Brazil and bolstering that objective is a project that’s been in place for seven years now, further backed up by a way of working that has got results.
+that’s been in place for seven years now, further backed up by a way of

 Oscar Tabarez